 How long does it take to defrost a turkey?

-Defrosting a turkey typically takes 24 hours of refrigerator time for every 4-5 pounds.
-The cold water method can shorten this time to about 30 minutes per pound.
+It takes about 24 hours in the fridge for each 4–5 pounds.
+Cold water method can cut it to 30 min per pound.

 Can I prepare my turkey the night before?